Quickstart: Create an Azure container registry using the Azure portal

 Select Create a resource > Containers > Container Registry.

-Enter values for Registry name and Resource group.
+In the Basics tab, enter values for Resource group and Registry name.
 The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.
 For this quickstart create a new resource group in the

 West US location named

 In this quickstart you create a Basic registry, which is a cost-optimized option for developers learning about Azure Container Registry.
-For details on available service tiers, see Container registry SKUs.
+For details on available service tiers (SKUs), see Container registry service tiers.

 When the Deployment succeeded message appears, select the container registry in the portal.

-Take note of the value of the Login server.
-You use this value in the following steps while working with your registry with the Azure CLI and Docker.
+Take note of the registry name and the value of the Login server.
+You use these values in the following steps when you push and pull images with Docker.

 Log in to registry

-Before pushing and pulling container images, you must log in to the ACR instance.
-Open a command shell in your operating system, and use the az acr login command in the Azure CLI.
+Before pushing and pulling container images, you must log in to the registry instance.
+Sign into the Azure CLI on your local machine, then run the az acr login command.
+Specify only the registry name when logging in with the Azure CLI.
+Don't use the login server name, which includes a domain suffix like

 The command returns